mattsouza26/network_discovery/README.md

 Dart/Flutter library that allows to ping IP subnet and discover network devices.

-Could be used to find available host or services like http server (e.g. on port 80) and any other service on local network.
+Could be used to find available host or services like http server (e.g. on port 80) and any other services on local network.

 The device should be connected to a Router (a.s WIFI or Wired connection).